 Ingvar Kamprad himself said that even in his early teens, he began wondering why there was such a big difference between factory prices and shop prices.
 When he bought pencils from his wholesaler they only cost half an öre (EUR 0.0005) each.
 But in the grocery store a pencil cost 10 öre (EUR 0.01) – 20 times as much!
 If they could be manufactured so cheaply, why did they become so expensive as soon as they left the factory?
 Why was that final journey from the factory to the customer so sluggish, when the manufacturing process was all about efficiency?
 The young Ingvar realised that distribution was a major problem, and an expensive one.

 Both Ingvar’s parents and his paternal grandmother Fanny encouraged Ingvar in his dream of becoming a businessman.
 When he started boarding school in Osby, about 20 km south of Älmhult, he continued doing business, but his customers were his classmates.
 Under his dorm bed he always kept a brown box full of belts, wallets, watches and pens for sale.
 In spring 1943, before setting off for Gothenburg to study at business high school, he told his family he wanted to start his own small firm.
 But because Ingvar was only 17 at the time, and still a minor, he needed the permission of a guardian, which he got.
-The company registration fee was father Feodor’s high school graduation gift to Ingvar.
+The company registration fee was father Feodor’s graduation gift to Ingvar.
 And it was money well invested.
 And so it was that on 28 July 1943, the trading company IKEA was registered – Ingvar Kamprad Elmtaryd Agunnaryd.

 Was Ingvar Kamprad the product of a matriarchy?
 Two strong women – resourceful mother Berta who gave Ingvar love and encouragement, and stern grandmother Franziska who was his regular customer for everything from matches to fish.
 Or was it his playful maternal grandfather with his exotic shop of nails and dynamite who gave him inspiration?
 We sometimes talk about people starting off with two empty hands.
 But that’s not what Ingvar Kamprad did.
 His early life was full of inventiveness, love and imagination.